mate-academy/node_accounting-app-with-db/readme.md

 GET /expenses/:expenseId get Expense by id
 GET /expenses?userId=userId get Expenses by userId
+GET /expenses?category=category get Expenses by category GET /expenses?from=from get Expenses after query date GET /expenses?to=to get Expenses before query date
-GET /expenses?category=category get Expenses by category GET /expenses?from=from&to=to get Expenses in date range GET /expenses?userId=userId&category=category get Expenses by category and userId GET /expenses?userId=userId&category=category&from=from&to=to get Expenses by category and userId in date range POST /expenses add new Expense (string title, number amount (can be decimal) and string category are required, string note and new Date spentAt (will be added at current time by default) are optional)
+GET /expenses?from=from&to=to get Expenses in date range GET /expenses?userId=userId&category=category get Expenses by category and userId GET /expenses?userId=userId&category=category&from=from get Expenses by category and userId after query date GET /expenses?userId=userId&category=category&to=to get Expenses by category and userId before query date GET /expenses?userId=userId&category=category&from=from&to=to get Expenses by category and userId in date range POST /expenses add new Expense (string title, number amount (can be decimal) and string category are required, string note and new Date spentAt (will be added at current time by default) are optional)
 PATCH /expenses/:expenseId update Expense by id (at least one field change is required)